International – FAQ

 Can I transfer my application to another program?

-Due to strict MITT admissions policy applications are not transferrable between programs or intake.
-If interested in another program or a different intake, a new application must be submitted online and pay the application fee.
+Due to strict MITT admissions policy applications are not transferrable between programs, program sections (i.e. day to evening) or intakes.
+If you are interested in another program or a different intake, a new application must be submitted online along with the new application fee.

-Can I meet with MITT International Recruitment Team before I submit an application?
+Can I meet with the MITT International Recruitment Team before I submit an application?

 How long does it take for me to get an offer letter after applying?